bluntwizard/steam_deck_dub_edition/docs/testing.md

 # Testing Guide

-This document provides information on how to run and write tests for the Steam Deck DUB Edition project.
+This document provides information on how to run and write tests for the Grimoire project.

 ## Running Tests